sap-labs-france/ev-server/README.md

 ```

 #### All in one
-It is possible to start local environment and ev-server containers in one command :
+It is possible to build and start all containers in one command:
 ```bash
 make
 ```